zzzprojects/docs/entityframework.net/pages/querying-data/use-linq-dynamically.md

 ## Answer

-One way to sort the customers is that you could write big switch statements that are depending on the user input and wrote a different lambda expression for each case of the switch statement that would set the ORDER BY and that's difficult and becomes difficult to maintain in the long run too.
+One way to sort the customers is that you could write big switch statements that are depending on the user input and write a different lambda expression for each case of the switch statement that would set the ORDER BY and that's difficult and becomes difficult to maintain in the long run too.

 ### Dynamic Query Library